Economic and Political Overview

 Foreign Trade in Figures

-Mauritania is very open to international trade, which represents around 100% of its GDP (World Bank – latest data available).
+Mauritania is very open to international trade, which represents around 91% of its GDP (World Bank – latest data available).
 The government has taken steps to liberalize the economy, reduce trade barriers, and promote foreign investment.
 Mauritania has signed several trade agreements aimed at promoting trade and investment.
-These include the African Continental Free Trade Area (AfCFTA), which aims to create a single market for goods and services across the continent, and the Economic Community of West African States (ECOWAS), which aims to promote economic integration among West African countries.
+These include the African Continental Free Trade Area (AfCFTA), which aims to create a single market for goods and services across the continent, and the Economic Community of West African States (ECOWAS), which promotes economic integration among West African countries.
 The country has also signed bilateral trade agreements with several countries, including China and the United States.
+In 2023, mineral exports accounted for 75.1% of Mauritania’s total exports (EUR 2.5 billion), including 37.3% from gold (EUR 1.2 billion), 34.6% from iron (EUR 1.1 billion), and 3.1% from copper (EUR 107 million).
+Fishery products represented 19.7% of total exports (EUR 675 million – data France Ministry of Finance).
+As per imports, they were led by petroleum oils (34.4%), sugar (6.3%), wheat and meslin (4.6%), soya-bean oil (3.7%), and palm oil (3.2%).

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data